-- You and your spouse could exchange assets of equal value: for example, giving up your right to a percentage of your spouse's 401(k) in exchange for the marital residence.
+- You and your spouse could exchange assets of equal value: for example, giving up your right to a percentage of your spouse's 401(k) or other retirement plan funds in exchange for the marital residence.

 If you and your spouse exchange assets, it's important to recognize that equity in a home is not worth as much as cash, especially in today's real estate market.
 There is no guarantee that your house will sell for a certain amount and it may remain on the market for a long time.
 When exchanging assets, you also need to consider the tax consequences.
 IRA and 401(k) accounts are taxable upon distribution, while a one-time capital gain on a house may not be taxable.

 If you are going through a divorce or planning for a future divorce, our lawyers are here to advise you.
-Please contact us today and arrange a personal, discreet and helpful consultation.
+Please contact us today and arrange a personal, discreet consultation.